atharvm416/greenonics/README.md

 - **User Management**: Users can register, log in, and manage their profiles.
 - **E-commerce Functionality**: Users can browse and purchase items.
-- **AI Integration**: The frontend was initially generated using an AI tool that converts Figma designs into React Native code, significantly speeding up the development process with minimal adjustments required.
+- **AI Integration**: The frontend was initially generated using an AI tool that converts Figma designs into React JS code, significantly speeding up the development process with minimal adjustments required.

 ## Project Details

 - **Duration**: The project was developed and tested in just 2 weeks.
-- **AI Tool**: The AI tool used to convert Figma designs into React Native code played a crucial role in rapid development.
+- **AI Tool**: The AI tool used to convert Figma designs into React JS code played a crucial role in rapid development.
 This innovative approach allowed us to build a functional e-commerce website swiftly.

 ### Setup